 O.01.320 / anchor comment on thūmos ‘heart’ and on phrenes as ‘heart’

 The noun thūmos, which I translate here as ‘heart’, expresses in Homeric diction the human capacity to feel and to think, taken together.
 In some Homeric contexts, thūmos is used as a synonym of phrenes, which can also be translated as ‘heart’, as in my comment on O.01.089.
 In other Homeric contexts, on the other hand, thūmos is pictured as the vital force that is contained by the phrenes (details in GMP 113n111).
-Even in such contexts, both words can be approximated as ‘heart’. [[GN 2017.03.07 via H24H 9§18.]]
+Even in such contexts, both words can be approximated as ‘heart’.
+In still other contexts, phrenes is best translated as ‘thinking’.
+Such a meaning is not contradictory, since Homeric diction leaves room for the idea that you can think with your heart. [[GN 2017.03.07 via H24H 9§18.]]

-tagging: Phemios; aoidos ‘singer’; aeidein ‘sing’; nostos ‘homecoming, song about homecoming’; epic; epic Cycle
+subject heading(s): Phemios; aoidos ‘singer’; aeidein ‘sing’; nostos ‘homecoming, song of homecoming’; epic; epic Cycle

 At O.01.325, Phemios is described as the aoidos ‘singer’ who aeidei ‘sings’ epic songs, and the epic song that he sings here is the nostos of the Achaeans, also at O.01.325, where nostos can be translated as not only ‘homecoming’ but also ‘song of homecoming’.
 Such a song is evidently epic, as we see for example in the title Nostoi ‘Songs of Homecoming’ in the epic Cycle.
 See under epic and epic Cycle in the Inventory of terms and names.
 See also the comment on O.01.153–155. [[GN 2017.03.07 via HC 3§41.]]

 For Penelope, the song that is sung by the singer Phemios, which is supposed to turn the deeds of men and gods into the kleos ‘glory’ of poetry, as we saw at O.01.338, produces the opposite effect here at O.01.342.
 The song sung by Phemios reminds her of her missing husband Odysseus, making her feel penthos alaston ‘grief unforgettable’, O.01.342.
 This expression signals lament, which is presented here as antithetical to the kind of kleos ‘glory’ that is heard by the audience of Phemios, who are the suitors of Penelope.
 The personal involvement of Penelope in the song of Odysseus is what makes the kleos that she hears different from the kleos that the suitors hear.
 For her the kleos contains penthos, while for them it does not.
-Relevant here is the meaning of the name of Phemios, as analyzed in the comment on O.02.035: in terms of that analysis, Phemios is a singer whose songs mean more than what is meant by that singer. [[GN 2017.03.02 via BA 97–98.]]
+Relevant here is the meaning of the “speaking name” (nomen loquens) of Phemios: the adjectival Phēmios is derived from the noun phēmē, which can be interpreted as meaning ‘something said that means more than what is meant by the one who says it’.
+On phēmē, see the comment at O.02.035.
+In terms of this interpretation, Phemios is a singer whose songs mean more than what is meant by that singer. [[GN 2017.03.02 via BA 97–98.]]

 Telemachus argues with his mother, defending the song that is sung by the singer Phemios about misfortunes experienced by heroes in the course of seeking a successful homecoming.
 There is a pleasure in the hearing of such a song, Telemachus says at O.01.346–347.
 Evidently, he does not yet understand the personal involvement of Penelope in the story of such homecoming—or of course his own involvement—because he does not yet understand that the ultimate character in the ultimate story of homecoming will be Odysseus himself.
 Telemachus speaks positively about the reception of the song of homecoming as sung by the singer Phemios.
 He says that the audience gives glory to the song, and the verb that is used in his wording is epi-kleiein at O.01.351, which I translate as ‘turn [deeds] into glory [kleos] and pass it on’.
 I render the epi- of epi-kleiein here as ‘and pass it on’, in the sense that epi- conveys the idea of ‘in addition to, on top of’, supplementing –kleiein in the sense of ‘turn [deeds] into glory [kleos]’.
 The wording of Telemachus is justifiable to the extent that the glory of heroes and gods as produced by the singer produces also glory for the song itself as received by the audience.
 That is to say, this verb epi-kleiein ‘turn [deeds] into glory [kleos] and pass it on’ is reciprocal: there is not only the giving of glory by the audience to the song sung by the singer but there is also the giving of glory by the singer to the song that he sings.
 Thus it is justifiable for Telemachus to say that the greatest glory goes to the aoidē ‘song‘, O.01.351, that is neōtatē ‘newest’, O.01.352, since the glory to be transmitted must be the latest glory to be received.
 The reception by the most recent audience must be decisively successful.
 What Telemachus does not yet understand, however, is that the most recent audience for an ongoing song of homecoming will be not the suitors but the ultimate audience of the Odyssey.
 The audience of the Odyssey will be the definitive audience for the reception of this ongoing song of homecoming.
 And, for that ultimate audience of the Odyssey, the ultimate hero of the song of homecoming will be Odysseus himself. [[GN 2017.03.02 via BA 98, PH 69.]]